 This morning, transfer to the station and take a 30-minute bullet train to Odawara.
-On arrival, transfer to tranquil Lake Ashi.
+From here, drive to tranquil Lake Ashi and enjoy a short cruise before embarking the Komagatake cable car for views of the surrounding hills and the lake below.